nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 file with the modified workout list whenever a workout is deleted in the application.
 <br><br>
 An alternative considered was to find the workout to be deleted in the resource file, and then remove that workout.
-This is a faster implementation, however, more complicated due to the way the workout data are formatted and stored in the `workouts.txt` file.
+While this is a more efficient implementation, it is more complex due to the way the workout data are formatted and stored in the `workouts.txt` file.
 <br><br>
-Hence, to simplify the implementation, the team decided to implement our current implementation - that is, to rewrite all workout to the resource file whenever a workout is deleted.
+Hence, to simplify the implementation, the team decided to simply rewrite all workouts to the resource file whenever a workout is deleted.

 ---